sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="removeReactionFromAMessage"></a>
 # **removeReactionFromAMessage**
-> RemoveReactionFromAMessageResponse removeReactionFromAMessage(channelType, channelUrl, messageId, apiToken, userId, reaction)
+> RemoveReactionFromAMessageResponse removeReactionFromAMessage(apiToken, channelType, channelUrl, messageId, userId, reaction)

 Remove a reaction from a message